 5.12.
 What formal and/or informal assessment methods and measures do you use to obtain information on workforce well-being, satisfaction, and motivation?
 How do you use other measures such as employee retention and grievances?
-How do you use this information?

 The agency uses performance evaluations, staff meetings, and exit interviews to measure employee satisfaction and determine trends in employee satisfaction.
 The agency also objectively measures employee satisfaction by monitoring staff turnover, grievances, and absenteeism.